developer-zebra/developer-zebra-site/src/devicetracker-onprem/3-0/guide/about/index.md

 <div class="alert alert-danger alert-dismissible fade in" role="alert"><b>Important information about Device Tracker:</b><br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;•&nbsp; <a href="/devicetracker"><b>Device Tracker</b></a> 4.0 is the cloud-based version, which replaces Device Tracker On-Prem 2.3.1 or lower. <br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;•&nbsp; <b>Device Tracker On-Prem </b> 2.3.1 or lower is the on-premise version, formerly known as Device Tracker.
-It is incompatible with Device Tracker 4.0 and cannot be upgraded. </div>
+It is incompatible with Device Tracker 4.0 and cannot be upgraded to the cloud-based version. </div>

 <a href="/devicetracker" class="btn btn-danger">Learn About Device Tracker</a> <p></p>